-Certificates of ingot, slab and billet manufacturers with the indication of the manufacturer's name, alloy grade, number of cast and chemical composition shall be available to the surveyor performing survey at the enterprise with no melting facilities.
+Manufacturers' Certificates for ingots, slabs and billets with the indication of the manufacturer's name, alloy grade, number of cast and chemical composition shall be available to the surveyor performing survey at the enterprise with no melting facilities.
 Information about the system, which is capable of ingot, slab and billet identification, shall be provided.